nerun/terminix/README.md

 # Terminix - mini PHP terminal emulator

 Terminix is ​​a mini PHP terminal emulator.
-It was created to overcome the lack of a Linux terminal on low-cost servers (usually collective).
-It provides basic commands for manipulating files and directories, as well as decompression.
+It was created to address the shortcomings of low-cost servers (usually collective), which do not provide access to a terminal emulator, do not have SSH connectivity, and do not enable the use of PHP's `exec()` command.
+It provides basic commands for file and directory manipulation, as well as decompression.

 ![Terminix](screenshot.webp)